shaunlebron/how-we-made-a-game/layouts.md

 ## Adapting to screen sizes

-For our layouts to adapt to different screen sizes, we use a property of our "billboards" that we discussed in the [drawing.md](drawing section).
+For our layouts to adapt to different screen sizes, we use a property of our "billboards" that we discussed in the [drawing section](drawing.md).
 Each billboard has an anchor that we compute using "layout coordinates".
 These layout coordinates are defined as a percentage of the full width or height of the screen.